roman-milk/roman-milk.github.io/f2-we-gotta-stop-mom.md

+===

- ****** F2: We Gotta Stop Mom! ****** byTx_Tall_Tales© So damn sexy.
+So damn sexy.
 The first pussy I'd seen, and the sight, the smell, the feel drove all reason out of my head.
 I touched her tentatively, wanting to see what her flesh felt like, opening her a little, tugging on the flaps of skin.

  "Is... is it your first time, bro?"